chadwick24/Chad-Academic-Website/content/teaching/Blockchain and Crypto/index.md

 By the end of this session, participants will have a comprehensive understanding of Ethereum and the comparative economics of PoW and PoS consensus mechanisms, thus setting the stage for further exploration of blockchain applications in finance.
 </small>

+#### Deciphering Blockchain and Cryptocurrency Literature: A Review and Discussion

+In the final seminar of this series, we will delve into the academic literature on blockchain and cryptocurrency published in top-tier finance journals.
+This session aims to provide attendees with a holistic understanding of the current state of research in the field, thereby sparking ideas for new research avenues.

+- Review of Relevant Literature: We will explore a range of studies from leading finance journals.
+The review will cover diverse topics such as blockchain technology, cryptocurrency valuation, consensus mechanisms, regulation, and more.

+- Analysis and Discussion: Following the review, we will facilitate a discussion on the methodologies, findings, and implications of these studies.
+This discussion will enable participants to critically analyze the existing literature and identify gaps in the research.

+- Identifying Future Research Opportunities: Finally, we will brainstorm potential research topics based on the gaps identified in the current literature.
+This will enable participants to conceptualize and plan their own research in the dynamic field of blockchain and cryptocurrencies.

+By the end of this seminar, participants will have a thorough understanding of the current state of academic research in the field of blockchain and cryptocurrencies and be well-equipped to embark on their own research journeys.